 In your efforts to eat right, you may be including more whole grain foods in your shopping cart.
 However, you may be shortchanging yourself into what you are considering.
-Since product labeling can be confusing, here is the real scoop on whole grain foods that can help navigate through the aisles and make the best choices.
+Since product labeling can be confusing, here is the real scoop on how to decipher a whole grain food label for nutrition that can help as you navigate through the aisles and make the best choices.

 To be guaranteed the product is whole grain instead of a mix of other grains, you need to check that the first word is whole on the label such as 100 percent whole wheat or whole-grain oats.